 Sports Coach - Biography

-In those early days the site comprised of approximately 30 pages addressing the practical skills of coaching and basic sports science topics.
-The site now comprises of over 1000 pages so how did Brian develop those extra 970+ pages?
+In those early days the site comprised approximately 30 pages addressing the practical skills of coaching and basic sports science topics.
+The site now consists of over 1000 pages so how did Brian develop those extra 970+ pages?
 Well, it was, and still is, down to the site visitors.
 These were the track and field coaches, athletes and fitness enthusiasts who would email numerous questions.
 He soon realised that the same or similar questions on a topic were being asked so Brian would develop a page to address that topic.

 As a British Athletics coach, Brian's philosophy is to help coaches and athletes achieve their aims and goals and as the Sports Coach curator to help visitors find the answers to their questions.
 Is he succeeding with the website?
 With an average of 18,000 visitors a day and the comments received from visitors I believe he may be.